VUJO: Diagnosis and tests in pregnancy

 Long-term effects

 In most babies and children, the degree of swelling is mild, and doesn’t progress over the first few years of life.
-At this point, scans will stop and nothing will need to be done unless your child developed symptoms.
+At this point, scans will stop and nothing will need to be done unless your child develops symptoms.
 A very small number of children develop long-term problems with their kidneys and will need specialist follow-up throughout life.

 Will it happen in future pregnancies?

-PUJ dysfunction is not a condition that is inherited.
+VUJO is not a condition that is inherited.
 This means that it is unlikely that a future pregnancy will be affected.
 However, if you have any concerns then speak with your doctor for more information.

 Further support